blazyy/blazyy/README.md

 You're welcome to reach out to me through email at razeenfaaez@gmail.com or explore my portfolio at https://faaez.co.in.
 Additinonally, I invite you to connect with me professionally on LinkedIn at https://www.linkedin.com/in/faaez-razeen.

-Although I no longer have much time for gaming, some of my all-time favorite games include RollerCoaster Tycoon, Final Fantasy Tactics, FFVII: Crisis Core, Burnout Paradise, and Minecraft.
+Although I no longer have much time for gaming, some of my all-time favorite games include RollerCoaster Tycoon, Final Fantasy Tactics, FFVII: Crisis Core, Sekiro: Shadows Die Twice, Burnout Paradise, and Minecraft.

 In my spare time, I pursue a variety of hobbies, including but not limited to: weightlifting, cooking, and reading.
 My guiding principle centers on a daily dedication to self-improvement, echoing the Japanese philosophy of Kaizen (改善).